Healthy Recipes Blog

 Ingredients

-• butter unsalted, for pan
+• 1 tablespoon butter - unsalted, for pan

 • 4 large eggs

-• 1 ½ teaspoon stevia glycerite (equals ½ cup sugar)
+• 1 ½ teaspoon stevia glycerite - equals ½ cup of sugar

-• 1 tablespoon vanilla extract (or 1 teaspoon of coconut extract)
+• 1 tablespoon vanilla extract - or 1 teaspoon of coconut extract

-• 1 tablespoon baking powder (gluten-free if needed)
+• 1 tablespoon baking powder - gluten-free if needed

 Instructions